Sixto Durán Ballén: Death

 Ballén died in his sleep at his home in Northern Quito on the night of 15 November 2016, from natural causes at the age of 95.
 He is survived by his wife Josefina and their eight children.

 His state funeral was held on the following day on 16 November at Quito's city hall.
 His funeral procession later conclude at a religious service at the Cathedral of Quito.
 The incumbent president, Rafael Correa did not attend the funeral but he declared three days of national mourning.
 Former president Gustavo Noboa and Ballén's first vice president, Alberto Dahik, were also those in attendance.
 His remains were later buried in a vault at the Church of Santa Teresita in Quito.

 Legacy

 Ballen led Ecuador to a victory in the 1995 conflict with Peru, uniting the country under his famous slogan "ni un paso atrás".
 Ballen's term in office was also characterized by a continued political stalemate with a Congress led by his former party.
 It spearheaded many of the corruption allegations against his administration and members of his family, accused of illicit enrichment, in cases such as "Flores y Miel" ("Flowers and Honey").
 The impeachment of his Vice President Alberto Dahik, for allegedly using public funds illicitly, further weakened his stance.
-However none of these claims were properly supported and are suspected to have been started by his political adversaries to weaken his legacy.
+However, none of these claims were properly supported and are suspected to have been started by his political adversaries to weaken his legacy.

+In December 2021, a statue of him was erected in Quito.